You’ve decided that building a classroom library is a priority. Inexpensive book finds are a must! Cheap books for classroom library can be found.

 Libraries clean out their young adult literature sections and hold used book sales.
 Many of these books do not have flashy covers, but the material is interesting!
 The books are perfect for First Chapter Fridays.
 Again, many of these books were .25.

 A few times, I’ve been in a new town and searched for the town’s library.
 I won’t completely go out of my way, but I will swing by a library to check on sales.
+My neighboring town’s public library has an ongoing sale whereas my hometown’s hosts sales twice a year.

 Garage sales.